Jabber VS Everyone!!

 So, how does Jabber save the IM space of the Internet?
 Let's first talk about big tech's offerings.
 Jabber, although the network effect is not as strong compared to the likes of Discord, WhatsApp, SnapChat, and others, it's a much needed escape from the endless slop farms of Big Tech's internet.
 Jabber represents the real Internet that Big Tech has tricked you into forgetting!

 On top of being an excellent chat solution, it is free of the many distractions of something like Discord.
-No AI integrations, no popups or e-begging for Nitro, no monetization of features, it's all free of that.
+No AI integrations, no popups or e-begging for you to buy Nitro, no monetization of features, it's all free of that.
 Jabber is not an astro-turfed shopping mall, like the others are.

 Spam is a unique problem on Big Tech's internet.
 There is a myriad of methods IM platforms try to use to curtail spam, but since you can run your own server in Jabber, you can do what I do and have a family server that doesn't speak with other servers, pretty much cutting the spam to 0!